comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

 ## Ch 31: Flow Control: Branching with `case`

-`case` is another helpful flow control tool, but is not as widely used outside of bash.
+`case` is another helpful flow control tool, but is not as widely used outside of Bash.
 For this reason, again, have a look, but don't worry about the details.
 Keep it in mind as an option as you write your scripts, and come back to this chapter if needed.

 ## Ch 32: Positional Parameters